Krzysztof-Kobylkiewicz/probability/README.md

 - extended with possibility of simulating other major tournaments.
 - updated with better version of model.
 Currently model uses pravious match statistics and FIFA Ranking Data but can be extended by new variables or by weighting tournament statistics from the most recent to the oldest.
-- update with funcionality thath allows users to create their own tournaments and predict its winners.
+- updated with funcionality thath allows users to create their own tournaments and predict its winners.